EnvisionDoc/app_development_en/app_portal/overview.md

 # About Application Portal

-EnOS Application Portal is a universal and flexible portal for permission management and unified login for application access.
-It provides application developers with a unified RBAC-based permission system and login portal, and helps to ensure that end users can smoothly access and use applications in a same system under a same set of users and permissions and same experience, improving security control and reducing R&D costs.
+EnOS Application Portal is a universal and flexible portal for permission management and provides unified login for application access.
+It provides application developers with a unified RBAC-based permission system and login portal, and helps to ensure that end users can smoothly access and use applications in a same system by a same set of users of the same permissions with the same experience, improving security control and reducing R&D costs.

-Application Portal is an unified EnOS-based application login portal.
+Application Portal is a unified EnOS-based application login portal.
 Its system architecture is as follows:

 .. image:: media/architecture.png